-The Company's consulting services business generates revenues under contract with customers from three sources: (1) Professional Services (consulting and auditing); (2) Software licensing with optional hardware sales; and (3) Customer Service (training and maintenance support).
+The Company's IT asset management business generates revenues from three sources: (1) Professional Services (consulting and auditing); (2) Software licensing with optional hardware sales and (3) Customer Service (training and maintenance support).

-For sales arrangements that do not involve performance obligations:
+For sales arrangements that do not involve multiple elements:

-- (1) Revenues for professional services, which are of short-term duration, are recognized when services are completed; - (2) For all periods reflected in this report, software license sales have been one-time sales of a perpetual license to use our software product and the customer also has the option to purchase third-party manufactured handheld devices from us if they purchase our software license.
+- (1) Revenues for professional services, which are of short-term duration, are recognized when services are completed; - (2) For all periods reflected in this prospectus, software license sales have been one-time sales of a perpetual license to use our software product and the customer also has the option to purchase third party manufactured handheld devices from us if they purchase our software license.
 Accordingly, the revenue is recognized upon delivery of the software and delivery of the hardware, as applicable, to the customer; - (3) Training sales are one-time upfront short-term training sessions and are recognized after the service has been performed; and - (4) Maintenance/support is an optional product sold to our software license customers under one-year contracts.
 Accordingly, maintenance payments received upfront are deferred and recognized over the contract term.